-2.2 Organizational Groups
+2.2 Operational Groups

 Six councils have been developed to coordinate and fulfill operational, procedural, and policy implementation at Moorpark College.
 The purpose of the groups is to assist the College President in implementing the Strategic Objectives of the College, and the policies of the Chancellor and the Board of Trustees.
 The authority for the members of each group is derived from appointment to positions within the college.